Ceall8650/Chatroom/README.md

 # Chatroom
-Build simple chatroom with Express.
+Build a simple chatroom with Express.